 AbbVie (ABBV) possesses the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.

-J&J (JNJ) beats estimates for both earnings and sales in the first quarter of 2019 and raises 2019 guidance for operational sales and adjusted operational EPS growth.
-Shares up in pre-market trading.
+J&J (JNJ) beats estimates for both earnings and sales in the second quarter of 2019 and raises 2019 guidance for operational sales growth for the second time this year.

 Bernstein analyst Ronny Gal says the spread between the current stock price and AbbVie’s offer is fair and it is time to take the foot off the gas.